 Ozone is one of the most basic elements of nature that is also known to be an oxidizing force.
-With the creation of Ozone generators, this natural element can be used as a natural purifier to benefit our everyday lives.
-You can now use Ozone to perform simple tasks such as cleaning water and vegetables, getting rid of foul odor, and killing pathogens.
+With the creation of ozone generators, this natural element can be used as a natural purifier to benefit our everyday lives.
+Ozone is used to perform simple tasks such as cleaning water and vegetables, getting rid of foul odor, and killing pathogens.

 With all the development in the ozone generators, you might just stop and wonder how everything started.
 Let’s take a look at the history of ozone.

 Ozone gas was discovered by Christian Schonebein, a German professor of physics and chemistry at the University of Basel, in 1840.
 While conducting experiments, Schonebein noticed a unique smell emitting from his electrifier.
 He later called this gas "ozone," which is derived from “ozein,” the Greek word for scent.
 Following Schonbein’s discovery, other scientists began conducting studies on the disinfection capabilities of ozone.

 The first ozone generator was built by German scientist and inventor Ernst Werner von Siemens.
 Although the first generator was simple and inefficient, von Siemen’s introduction of ozone purification prompted a wave of pilot projects that researched the disinfecting mechanisms of ozone.
 Researchers in Europe continued studying ozone’s properties, and by the early 1900s, the first large-scale application of ozone was built France.
 In 1906, the French city of Nice started using ozone to purify drinking water for the entire city.